tzakharko/precondition/README.md

 ## Detailed overview

-Programs almost always rely on implicit assumptions, randing from simple ones like "this function argument is a non-empty string" to more involved ones like "my algorithm should produce a sorted vector".
+Programs almost always rely on implicit assumptions, from simple ones like "this function argument is a non-empty string", to more involved ones like "my algorithm should produce a sorted vector".
 If these assumptions are broken, either due to a bug in the code or some unexpected input, the program will not behave as expected.
 Sometimes this will result in a runtime error message, but quite often the execution will continue, producing nonsensical values and behavior